FahimHasan683031/donation-campain/README.md

 - All donation card show dynamically form json
 - Every donation card has donation details page.
-- Only can donate unique donations donate alow multiple donation.
+- Only can donate unique donations don't alow multiple donation.
 - Dynamic pei chart which can show selected donations and remaining donations value in percentage dynamically.
+- 100% Responsive for all devise.